happyadam73/tsql-chatgpt/README.md

 ## 4. How to use TSqlChatGPT

-Currently there are 2 stored procs to use:
+Currently there are 3 stored procedures to try:
 - `dbo.usp_AskChatGPT` - send any message to ChatGPT and get a response (remember ChatGPT does not have any context with regards to your database objects)
 - `dbo.usp_ExplainObject` - sends the object definition of any function/procedure/view and returns an explanation of the code (or view)
+- `dbo.usp_GenerateTestDataForTable` - sends ChatGPT a CREATE table script based on the table you specify, and asks for an INSERT statement to be generated with test data records

 ### `dbo.usp_AskChatGPT` Examples
 ```sql